 Q: If I’m doing the 50 can I join the 100 runners for sections 1 & 2?

-A: Of course, we welcome everyone as these are great training runs and the 50 may well be a stepping stone to the 100, so a recce of sections 1 & 2 may be very useful.
+A: Yes, these are great training runs and the 50 may well be a stepping stone to the 100, so a recce of sections 1 & 2 may be very useful.
+That said, all of the recce days are only open to people entered in the 2022 event.
 Things to note are that these sections are tough and may be done in darkness.
-Last year during the recce of section 1 (due to take place in October) runners were still finishing at 8pm in the evening, completing Blacksail Pass and Scarth Gap in darkness.
+Last year during the recce of section 1 (November) runners were still finishing at 8pm in the evening, completing Blacksail Pass and Scarth Gap in darkness.
 For those of you not familiar with the Lake District, those climbs and descents are not for the inexperienced.

 Q: All recce days are ‘point to point’ so how do we get our cars back?

 On Sunday morning (Saturday afternoon for Jan recce) you need to drive to the end point for that day and you will be collected by coach and taken back to the start.
-For example, recce section 1 November 12th, Coniston to Buttermere.
+For example, recce section 1 November 14th, Coniston to Buttermere.
 On Sunday morning you will drive and leave your car at Buttermere.
-You will be picked up by coach and driven to Coniston to start the run for that day, finishing back at your car.
-This might sound a little complicated… ‘you’re at the start, you then drive to the finish, we then bus you back to the start’ but it is the best format as explained below.
+You will be picked up by coach at Buttermere and driven to Coniston to start the run for that day, finishing back at your car.

 Q: Why do we drive to the finish and not just bring you back by coach?